jon-heard/Nearest-point-on-mesh-demo/README.md

 I fought issue #1 by preventing projection onto back faces.

-I handled issue #2 by scaling texture coordinates (after they were generated) to match the distance of the vertex from the texture's center coordinates (the "nearest point" coordinate).
+I handled issue #2 by scaling texture coordinates (after they were generated) to match the distance of the vertex from the texture's center vertex (the "nearest point" vertex) in world space.

 <b>Enhancements: </b> I never ended up trying the old school way of generating the decal with special geometry.
-It just seemed to be too involved and bug prone to make it worth my time.
-Still, this could produce better results.
+It just seemed too involved and bug prone to make it worth my time.
+Still, this could possibly produce better results.
 Also, the current technique still has some minor bugs I'm working to fix.

 ### Other